 Roger Miller.
 (Photo by Kirk West/Getty Images)

-Upon its release, it was an instant hit and is to date etched as one of the 12 greatest country songs in the United States.
-However, it is Janis Joplin’s version of this song that propelled it to such stardom and made ‘Me and Bobby McGee’ uber famous.
+Upon its release, it was an instant hit and is, to date, regarded as one of the 12 greatest country songs in the US.
+However, it was Janis Joplin’s 1970 version of this song that propelled “Me and Bobby McGee” to international success – although this was shrouded in sadness.

 Janis Joplin and Big Brother & The Holding Company.
 (Photo by Malcolm Lubliner/Michael Ochs Archives/Getty Images)

-Her inadvertent death leads to the album receiving much attention, and in the process, ‘Pearl’ skyrocketed to #1 on the charts.
-In fact, it became the second song in the United States to peak at #1 after the singer had passed away.
-The first incident was that of ‘Dock of the Bay’ that was sung by Otis Redding.
+Ironically, her inadvertent death led to the album receiving worldwide attention, propelling it to the top position in the charts.
+Notably, it became the second song ever in the US to peak at number one after the singer had died, the first being Otis Redding’s “Dock of the Bay“.

 (L-R): Honorees Kris Kristofferson, Fred Foster, and Willie Nelson.
 (Photo by Erika Goldring/Getty Images)